-Many of our readers get turned off by prenatal massages because they fear it might end up being painful.
+Many of our readers get turned off by prenatal massage in Singapore because they fear it might end up being painful.
 Certain positions and techniques are not recommended during pregnancy because they may endanger the baby or mother.
 If the massage is not done using the right technique, it may cause extreme pain and even lead to a miscarriage.

 Valerie clarifies, “None of our customers have pain because of the technique that we use, which is designed especially for pregnant women.
 They actually feel relaxed and rejuvenated."